Last May I finally got to visit the land down under, Aussie country 🙂

 I got to take my camera with me when I snorkeled.
 Click here for my Great Barrier Reef Vlog.

-Side rant: Let me just say that if you find yourself going to Cairns, please avoid Sun Palm Transport at all cost (But if you’re not, then okay ignore this long paragraph) The only thing that ruined my whole Cairns trip was this excuse of a transportation company.
+Side rant: Let me just say that if you find yourself going to Cairns, please avoid Sun Palm Transport at all costs (But if you’re not, then okay ignore this long paragraph) The only thing that ruined my whole Cairns trip was this excuse of a transportation company.
 We booked airport transfers to and out of Port Douglas.
 Going there was fine, the driver was nice and we got to our hotel in a breeze.
 We also scheduled a transfer back to the airport at 3:30am because our flight was 6:00am.
 We were instructed to wait for the shuttle at 3:30am and so we did, 30 minutes had passed and still no shuttle.
 We couldn’t call the office because the front desk itself was closed until morning (I was not aware they do that).
 We called using our prepaid mobile, after countless calls that were not answered, alas they decided to pick up the phone!
 Guess what bullshit they gave us.
 They said that there was a problem in scheduling and they did not apparently record it (Take note everything was already paid for!)
 They only said sorry and called a taxi to pick us up, in which we also paid.
 So hello Sun Palm Transport if you’re reading this.
-I’m putting this up here, because it’s the internet and everyone can read this.
-I would totally understand if it was just plain mistake that you didn’t get to schedule our transfer, but cmon now, all you did was call a taxi for us.
-What about the $100 we paid?
-We still paid for the fucking taxi too.
-I tried to search the web, to understand if it was just us who experienced this, but NO, no, no we weren’t.
-Is this some kind of modus operandi?
-Just because we were already leaving, doesn’t mean you can just forget your duties because well, you already have the money.
+I’m putting this up here.
+I would totally understand if it was just a mistake that you didn’t get to schedule our transfer, but cmon now, all you did was call a taxi for us.
+I tried to search the web, to understand if it was just us who experienced this, but NO we weren’t.
 Up to now we still do not have our money back,

 Spending 2 days in Port Douglas, we flew straight to Sydney for another two days before going back to Melbourne.
 We took the train and visited the town of Wyong.
 We went to this open field with kangaroos, and yes they were just there, no fences or anything.
 It was a field of wild kangaroos.
 A lot of them approached us once we got out of the car, but they were quite nice lol they would just smell you but as long as you don’t hurt them they won’t punch you haha.
 We only had a day to tour the city.
 I gotta say, Sydney is almost like New York, especially at night, but a little bit safer (I think).
 But hey, nowhere’s really safe nowadays.
 The Opera House was magnificent at night with all the cool projections and stuff.